-(A) In accordance with Chapter 3748. of the Revised Code, each registrant shall develop and maintain a written quality assurance program.
-For purposes of this chapter quality assurance program means a program providing for verification by written procedures such as testing, auditing, and inspection to ensure that deficiencies, deviations, defective equipment, or unsafe practices, or a combination thereof, relating to the use, disposal, management, or manufacture of radiation devices are identified, promptly corrected, and reported to the appropriate regulatory authorities.
+(A) Each registrant shall develop, implement and maintain a written quality assurance program.
+For purposes of this chapter and Chapter 3701:1-67 of the Administrative Code, quality assurance program means a program providing for verification by written procedures such as testing, auditing, and inspection to ensure that deficiencies, deviations, defective equipment, or unsafe practices, or a combination thereof, relating to the use, disposal, management, or manufacture of radiation devices are identified, promptly corrected, and reported to the appropriate regulatory authorities.

-(B) The quality assurance program of each registrant shall address and document at least the following:
+(B) The written quality assurance program of each registrant shall address and include records to verify implementation of at least the following:

 (1) The intervals of and procedures for the evaluation of all radiation-generating equipment to ensure compliance with all applicable rules of this chapter;